 warrantyvoid_embeddings = get_embeddings(EvalQ.WARRANTY_VOID)

-tworingdoor_embeddings = get_embeddings(EvalQ.TWO_RING_DOOR)
+tworingdoor_embeddings = get_embeddings(EvalQ.TWO_RING_DOOR)def compare_embeddings(compare_with, compare_to):

 results = []